realrate/Causing/education.md

 3. Logarithmic hourly wages are a base constant plus positive effects from education, potential experience and ability.

+Note that the equation constants just model the level forecasts, but they do not affect the effects, being derivatives independent of constants.

 Since estimating the regularization parameter for the 17,919 observations is a computational intensive task taking about 15 minutes, we estimated alpha once